Al Haynes: United Airlines flying career

 In 1956, Haynes joined United Airlines after his wartime service.
 For most of his career with United Airlines he served as a flight engineer or co-pilot, refusing offers of promotion, because they would have required relocating from Seattle.
-However, in 1985, he did accept a promotion to Captain, because he would be approaching retirement soon, and his retirement pay would be based on his pay during his last five years.
+However, in 1985, he did accept a promotion to captain, because he would be approaching retirement soon, and his retirement pay would be based upon his pay during his last five years.

 On July 19, 1989, Haynes was the Captain of United Airlines Flight 232, piloting a DC-10, a large trijet airliner, carrying 296 passengers and crew.
-The airplane had left Denver for Chicago, with a final destination of Philadelphia, but experienced a catastrophic engine failure in its rear engine, which triggered a loss of hydraulic fluid.
+The airplane had left Denver for Chicago, with a final destination of Philadelphia, but experienced a catastrophic engine failure in its rear engine (#2), which triggered a loss of hydraulic fluid.
 Without hydraulic fluid Haynes and his flight crew could not move the airplane's flaps and rudder or almost any other control surfaces.

 Without flight controls the airplane began a right descending turn, a tendency that persisted for the rest of the flight.
 Haynes reduced the thrust on the left engine (#1), allowing differential thrust from the right engine (#3) to level the aircraft.
 An off-duty pilot, Dennis Edward Fitch, joined Haynes and his co-pilot, William Roy Records, and flight engineer Dudley Joseph Dvorak, on the flight deck.

 The airplane was diverted to Sioux City for an emergency landing.
-With his very limited ability to control the airplane, Haynes had difficulty aligning with a runway, reducing speed and landing nose-up.
-Consequently, the airplane approached the runway at almost twice the desired landing speed resulting in a very hard landing with catastrophic damage to the airframe.
-The airplane then broke into pieces as it slid off the runway with the remaining fuel bursting into flames.
+With very limited ability to control the airplane, Haynes had difficulty aligning with a runway, reducing speed and landing nose-up.
+Consequently, the airplane approached the runway at almost twice the desired landing speed, resulting in a very hard landing, with catastrophic damage to the airframe.
+The airplane then broke into pieces as it slid off the runway, with the remaining fuel bursting into flames.
 As can be heard in the cockpit flight recording, it was the intervention of Fitch that ultimately got the airplane to the airport.

-184 people survived the crash-landing.
-32 died of smoke inhalation, 80 died of traumatic injuries.
+184 people survived the crash-landing while 32 died of smoke inhalation and 80 died of traumatic injuries.
 Haynes and his colleagues were trapped in the cockpit.
-Thirty minutes after the crash-landing rescuers identified the cockpit and rescued the flight crew.
-Most had minor injuries apart from Denny Fitch, who almost died having suffered multiple fractures and other organ injuries.
+Thirty-five minutes after the crash-landing, rescuers identified the cockpit and rescued the flight crew.
+Most had minor injuries, apart from Denny Fitch, who almost died, having suffered multiple fractures and other organ injuries.

 Haynes believed five factors contributed to the degree of success in Sioux City; luck, communications, preparation, execution, and cooperation.

 Haynes resumed flight duty after his recovery.